datawire/ambassador-docs/docs/cloud/latest/diagnostics-ui/view-diagnostics.md

 ## No Diagnostics Found?

-Seeing a warning message on the Diagnostics Overview page means that there are no diagnostics information for that particular cluster.
+Seeing a warning message on the Diagnostics Overview page means that the cluster has no diagnostics information to report, that diagnostics reporting has been disabled, or that there is an issue with the deployment of the [Agent](https://www.getambassador.io/docs/edge-stack/) in this cluster, preventing it from reporting diagnostic in.

   <p align="center">
     <img src="../../images/cluster-diag-warning-message.png" width="800"/>
   </p>

-Be sure to have diagnostics enabled for your ambassador module.
+Create an Ambassador `Module` if one does not already exist and add the following config to enable diagnostics data.

 ```yaml
 apiVersion: getambassador.io/v3alpha1